Without an effective ecommerce sales funnel, you’re losing money.

 TikTok is presently on the rise.
 There are a lot of influencers on TikTok creating short videos.
 You can leverage their influence to drive awareness and traffic to your ecommerce funnel.

 At the same time, YouTube has also become home to influencers.
-Youtubers are always looking out to collaborate with brands.
+Youtubers are always looking to collaborate with brands.

 A rule of thumb when choosing an influencer is to consider your target market.